-Taylor Housing Commission is a Public Housing Agency in Taylor, Michigan that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of September 23rd, 2019, Taylor Housing Commission has 1 waiting lists that are open now or opening soon.
+Taylor Housing Commission is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Section 8 Project-Based Voucher (PBV), and Rental Assistance Demonstration (RAD) programs.
+As of January 16th, 2022, Taylor Housing Commission has 1 waiting lists that are open now or opening soon.

 Taylor Housing Commission serves Taylor.

-As of the most recent VMS report, Taylor Housing Commission manages 937 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Taylor Housing Commission manages 972 active Housing Choice Vouchers.